Händerna mot himlen: Background and release

-On her website, September announced that she would be recording her debut Swedish studio album.
+On her website, Petra Marklund announced that she would be recording her debut Swedish studio album.
 The album was released on 17 October 2012.
 She stated "I am both pleased and a little excited to finally release this album".

-In an interview with Dn.se, she officially confirmed that her next album would be under her birth name and that this studio album would depart from her signature eurodance style.
+In an interview with Dn.se, she officially confirmed that her next album would be under her birth name and that this studio album would depart from her signature Eurodance style.
 She said the tone would be "dark and personal".

 On 10 September, ScandiPop.co.uk had premiered the song on their website.

 Composition and critical reception

+It was written by the songwriter Joakim Berg.
 Musically, the song is pop-influenced, with Europop beats.
 However, the song features strong strings accompaniment, including violins, violas and cellos.
-ScandiPop.co.uk said the song sounded like Coldplay's Viva la Vida.
-Song Music said the song was "more personal and sad than before".
+Sony Music said the song was "more personal and sad than before".

-Händerna Mot Himlen received positive reviews from music critics.
+Händerna mot himlen received positive reviews from music critics.

 Music video

-The music video premiered on aftonbladet.se.
+The music video premiered on Aftonbladet.
 It featured Marklund walking around Sweden and skydiving from a plane.